openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

        application written in Javascript, typically using the ReactJS framework.

-.. [#] The general acceptance of needing maintainers for OSS projects
+.. [#maintainer] The general acceptance of needing maintainers for OSS projects
        can be seen in much literature that starts from the assumption that maintainers are essential and instead asks, what makes a maintainer great, what are the best-practices maintainers